-- (2) As a Member State whose currency is the euro and in view of the close interlinkages between the economies in the economic and monetary union, France should ensure the full and timely implementation of the Recommendation for the euro area which is reflected in recommendations 1 to 4 below. - (3) The 2017 country report for France8 was published on 22 February 2017.
-It assessed France's progress in addressing the country-specific recommendations adopted by the Council on 12 July 2016, the follow-up given to the recommendations adopted in previous years and France's progress towards its national Europe 2020 targets.
-It also included an in-depth review under Article 5 of Regulation (EU) No 1176/2011, the results of which were also published on 22 February 2017.9 The Commission's analysis leads it to conclude that France is experiencing excessive macroeconomic imbalances.
+- (3) The 2017 country report for France was published on 22 February 2017.
+It assessed France's progress in addressing the country-specific recommendations adopted by the Council on 12 July 2016, the follow-up given to the country-specific recommendations adopted in previous years and France's progress towards its national Europe 2020 targets.
+It also included an in-depth review under Article 5 of Regulation (EU) No 1176/2011, the results of which were also published on 22 February 2017.
+The Commission's analysis led it to conclude that France is experiencing excessive macroeconomic imbalances.
 In particular, France is characterised by weak competitiveness and high and increasing public debt, in a context of low productivity growth.
-The risk of an adverse effect on the French economy and, given its size, of negative spillovers to the economic and monetary union, is particularly important. - (4) On 28 April 2017, France submitted its 2017 National Reform Programme and its 2017 Stability Programme.
-To take account of their interlinkages, the two programmes have been assessed at the same time. - (5) The relevant country-specific recommendations have been taken into account in the Member States' programmes for the European Structural and Investment Funds (ESI Funds) covering the 2014-2020 period.
-As foreseen in the legislation governing the ESI Funds,10 where it is necessary to support the implementation of relevant country-specific recommendations, the Commission may request a Member State to review and amend its relevant ESI Funds programmes.
-The Commission has provided further guidelines on the application of those rules.11 - (6) France is currently in the corrective arm of the Stability and Growth Pact.
-In its 2017 Stability Programme, the government plans to correct the excessive deficit by 2017, in line with the Council Recommendation of 10 March 2015, with a headline deficit of 2.8% of GDP.
-The headline deficit is planned to decline further to 1.3% of GDP in 2020.
-The medium-term budgetary objective - a structural deficit of 0.4 % of GDP - is planned to be achieved by 2019.
-However, the recalculated12 structural balance is projected to reach -1.2% of GDP in 2020 and therefore the medium-term objective would not be reached over the programme horizon.
-According to the Stability Programme, the general government debt-to-GDP ratio is expected to decrease from 95.9% of GDP in 2018 to 93.1% of GDP in 2020.
-The macroeconomic scenario
+The need for action to reduce the risk of adverse effects on the French economy and, given its size and cross border relevance, on the economic and monetary union is particularly important. - (4) On 28 April 2017, France submitted its 2017 National Reform Programme and its 2017 Stability Programme.
+In order to take account of their interlinkages, the two programmes have been assessed at the same time. - (5) Relevant country-specific recommendations have been addressed in the programming of the European Structural and Investment Funds (ESI Funds) for the 2014-2020 period.
+As provided for in Article 23 of Regulation (EU) No 1303/2013 of the European Parliament and of the Council, where it is necessary to support the implementation of relevant Council recommendations, the Commission may request a Member State to review and propose amendments to its Partnership Agreement and relevant programmes.
+The Commission has provided further details on how it would make use of that provision in guidelines on the application of the measures linking effectiveness of the ESI Funds to sound economic governance.